 - Poor-quality software.
 The quality of software varies from one bot to the next and using a poorly coded bot could cause you to lose money.
 That's why you need to look for a reputable bot with a proven track record of success.

 - Bad strategies.
 The crypto market is constantly evolving and trading strategies need to keep adapting to achieve success.
-If you choose a bot with an outdated or simply inadequate strategy, expect to lose money.
+If you choose a bot with an outdated or simply inadequate strategy, or match the wrong bot and signals, program it incorrectly or otherwise make mistakes, expect to lose money.

 - Failing to set stop-loss limits.
 In the event of a "flash crash", where the price of a cryptocurrency plummets rapidly, traders that have not set stop-loss limits could potentially suffer heavy losses.